mguillech/automatic-ac/README.md

 Where:

-+ -a|--autodate is used to use the current week as the week to load time records to
++ -a or --autodate is used to use the current week as the week to load time records to.

-+ -c|--commit is used to commit the records onto the ActiveCollab server (needs to be set explicitly!)
++ -c or --commit is used to commit the records onto the ActiveCollab server (needs to be set explicitly!).